theoparis/nixos-box64-binfmt/README.md

 # box64-binfmt
 Uses box64 to run x86_64 and i368 binaries in nixOS.
 Creates a proper FHS environment and can register binfmt entries to automatically run x86 binaries.

+#### Todo
+GitHub action to auto update box64 according to the latest commits?